-The undersigned have read and agree to the terms and conditions of the Deferred Salary Leave Plan.

-The Deferral Period of the employee's enrolment in the Plan shall commence on and terminate on The employee's Deferred Salary Leave will co mmence on and terminate on 3.
-During the Deferral Period, the employe e agrees to be paid at the rate of% of their annual salary.
-4. During the Deferred Salary Leave, the employee agrees to be paid the deferred amount remaining, which shall be calculated in accordance with the terms and conditions of the Plan.
-5. , , , Deferred Salary Leave they will be responsible for with their participation in group benefits.
-Part icipant Date Dea n, Director or Department Head Date Asso ociate VicePresident, Human Resources Date
+The e undersigned have read and agree to the terms a nd conditions of the Deferr ed Salary Leave Plan.
+The e Deferral Period of the employee's enrolment in the Plan shall commence of n and terminate on The e employee's Deferred Salary Leave will comme nce on and terminate on 3.
+During the Deferral Period, the employee agree their annual salary. es to be paid at the rate of % of 4.
+During the Deferred Salary Leave, the employ remaining, which shall be calculated in accord 5.
+The employee agrees that during their Deferre of the premium costs associated with their part • responsible for 100% -- Par ticipant Date Dea an, Director or Department Head Date -Ass sociate Vice-President, Human Resources Date